 Adobe has pushed out a critical update to plug at least 52 security holes in its widely-used Flash Player browser plugin, and another update to patch holes in Adobe Reader.
 Separately, Microsoft released 11 security updates to fix vulnerabilities more than 40 flaws in Windows and related software.

 Adobe and Microsoft today each released software updates to fix serious security flaws in their products.
 Adobe pushed an update that plugs a pair of holes in its Flash Player software.
-Microsoft issued five updates, including one that addresses a zero-day vulnerability in Internet Explorer that attackers have been exploiting of late.
+Microsoft’s patch batch includes five updates, including one that addresses a zero-day vulnerability in Internet Explorer that attackers have been exploiting of late.